-The CLNK provides a link from MEPS event files to the 2000 Medical Conditions File.
-When using the CLNK, data users/analysts should keep in mind that (1) conditions are self-reported and (2) there may be multiple conditions associated with an outpatient visit.
+The CLNK provides a link from MEPS event files to the 2004 Medical Conditions File.
+When using the CLNK, data users/analysts should keep in mind that (1) conditions are self-reported, (2) there may be multiple conditions associated with an outpatient visit, and (3) a condition may link to more than one outpatient visit or any other type of visit.
 Users should also note that not all outpatient visits link to the medical conditions file.